Latin tenses: 3rd person formal imperative

+According to J.G.F.
+Powell, appellāminō is not a genuine archaic form; in early Latin -minō is used only in deponent verbs and is 2nd or 3rd person singular.

 Participles

 Compared to Greek, Latin is deficient in participles, having only three, as follows, as well as the gerundive.
 The Romans themselves considered the gerundive also to be a participle, but most modern grammars treat it as a separate part of speech.

 The different participles of the verb dūcō are shown below:

 The participles are all verbal adjectives, and so the ending changes according to case, gender, and number.

 As the table shows, there is no passive present or future participle, and no active past participle.
 In deponent verbs, however, the Perfect participle is active in meaning, e.g. profectus, 'having set out', cōnātus 'having tried'.
 In deponent verbs, the gerundive is usually used in impersonal form and with an active meaning: proficīscendum est 'it is necessary to set out', moriendum est 'it is necessary to die', cōnandum est 'it is necessary to try'; but some deponent verbs have a personal gerundive with a passive sense: hortandus 'needing to be encouraged', sequendus 'needing to be followed':